-An act or question coming before the community board must be done or decided by open voting.
+An act or question coming before the community board must be done or decided by open voting. cl.
+24(3) Schedule 7, LGA 2002.

-18.3 Chairperson does not have a casting vote
+18.3 Chairperson has a casting vote

-The Chairperson or any other person presiding at a meeting has a deliberative vote but, in the case of an equality of votes, does not have a casting vote.
+The Chairperson or any other person presiding at the meeting has a deliberative vote and, in the case of an equality of votes, has a casting vote.